 New regulations have been promulgated, which regulations provide for the Minister of Cooperative Governance to determine the total remuneration packages payable to any new employees to the posts of Municipal Manager and Section 57 Employees (Directors), with effect from 1 July 2014.
-No increase allocation for remuneration of section 57 managers has been budgeted as no gazette has been released.
+Increase allocation for remuneration of section 57 managers has been budgeted as per the gazette released.
 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-However, there has been no gazette indicating an increase in councillor's remuneration.

 The provision of debt impairment and write-off of bad debts for consumer accounts has been determined based on the Debt Write-off Policy of the Municipality.
-For the 2020/21 financial year this amount equates to R 5, 889 million.
+For the 2020/21 financial year this amount equates to R 5, 590 million.
 An incentive approach was tabled to council as a motivation to encourage indigent households to maintain their accounts and provide relief on the indigent households.
 A 30% of the indigent debt is written off at the end of the financial year, the second phase of the write off will be 20% on condition the indigent household pays their arrangement amount of R 200.00 every month without defaulting for a full year, only than will they qualify for the second write-off.
 This approach will motivate households to pay their municipal accounts and have the municipality meet them half way as most of the debt has reached this stage due to lack of credit control in the past.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate of asset consumption.
-Budget appropriations in this regard total R 11, 832 million for the 2020/21 financial year and equates to 11% of the total operating expenditure.
+Budget appropriations in this regard total R 12, 535 million for the 2020/21 financial year and equates to 11% of the total operating expenditure.